darekrossman/digital-garden/README.md

 ---

 ### About Me: https://garden.subpopular.dev
-- (WIP) Experimenting with LLM, using endless feedback and prompt engineering to tell my personaly story - with some added typographic tinkering and 3D rock.
+- (WIP) Experimenting with LLMs, using generative feedback loops and prompt chopping to tell my personal story - with some added typographic tinkering and a 3D rock.

 #### screengrab
 <img src="public/rock-screencap.png" width="375" />